-And what’s nearby? Ötzi, wine and shopping tours
+What’s nearby? Ötzi, vineyards and shopping streets

 As you can see, it’s worth shifting that focus upwards.
 However much you may have become a part of our village life.